ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

     ```
     {: codeblock}

-## Selecting a network configuration
+## Selecting a network configuration during provisioning
 {: #enable_endpoints}

 You have a number of options for selecting the network configuration of your Enterprise cluster.